 In short, during my trial with the Meural, I made the mistake of sharing the account with my loved ones, and managing the password was one of the most frustrating experiences.

 Lots of settings and a large media library

 But when working as intended, the app allows for much easier control of the Meural Digital Frame.
-There are a lot of options in all aspects, from lighting to orientation to the timing.
+There are a lot of options in all aspects, from lighting to orientation to timing.

 You can also use it to manually move things around on the screen instead of hand gestures.
 And share a gallery with friends, allowing them to add pictures to it.

-Netgear offers some 200 free pieces of known artworks and photos, but if your want to display more than that, you’ll have to opt for the membership.
+Netgear offers some 200 free pieces of known artwork and photos, but if your want to display more than that, you’ll have to opt for the membership.
 Being a member also allows access to a vast amount of digital content, including magazines and comics.

 For example, if you’re a fan of the famous Peanuts, you’ll find all 18,000 of them.
 Other than that, you’ll also find content from Marvel, National Geographic, Game of Thrones, and so on.